New Japan Central: How to watch New Japan events, complete list of upcoming matches, lineups, singles champions, and tag champions, English and Japanese commentary availability - Pro Wrestling Torch

 Summer Struggle in Sapporo, July 10 – Makomanai Sekisui Heim Ice Arena (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)

-- El Desperado vs. Taiji Ishimori – IWGP Jr. Hvt.
-Championship match
+- El Desperado vs. Taiji Ishimori – IWGP Jr. Heavyweight Championship match

+- Shingo Takagi & Tetsuya Naito & Sanada & Bushi vs. Taichi & Zack Sabre Jr. & Yoshinobu Kanemaru & Douki

 Summer Struggle in Sapporo, July 11 – Makomanai Sekisui Heim Ice Arena (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)

-- Dangerous Tekkers (Zack Sabre Jr. & Taichi) vs. L.I.J.
-(Tetsuya Naito & Sanada) – IWGP Hvt.
-Tag Team Championship match
+- Taichi & Zack Sabre Jr. vs. Tetsuya Naito & Sanada – IWGP Heavyweight Tag Team Championship match

 Summer Struggle Tour, July 13 (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)